PawelK123/Jarvis_Clap/README.md

 ## ✨ What it does

-jarvis-clap listens to your microphone in the background.
+Jarvis_Clap listens to your microphone in the background.
 When it detects **two claps in quick succession**, it:

 1. 🎵 Opens **Spotify** and plays *Should I Stay or Should I Go* by The Clash
 2. 🤖 Opens the **Claude** desktop app